pfryga/AuthApp/README.md

 AuthApp
 ===========

-Authentication middleware with NodeJS using PassportJS
+Authentication middleware with NodeJS and PassportJS

 Usage